 D.C.
 Honors Mayor Marion Barry

-The festivities were at the 19,000-seat MCI Center, which ``represents his legacy and his life,'' said Cora Masters Barry, the mayor's wife.
+The concert was staged at the new 19,000-seat MCI Center, home of the Wizards basketball and Capitols hockey franchises and a hallmark of downtown revitalization in Barry's last term.
+The arena ``represents his legacy and his life,'' said Cora Masters Barry, the mayor's wife.

 She said the arena's owner, Abe Pollin, ``feels very strongly that had it not been for the mayor there would not be an MCI arena.''